MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/adfs.md

 ### Acquiring a token using `AcquireTokenByIntegratedAuthentication` or `AcquireTokenByUsernamePassword`

 In that case, from the username, MSAL.NET goes to Azure Active Directory (`userrealm` endpoint) passing the username, and it gets information about the IdP to contact.
-It does, passing the username (and the password in the case of <xref:Microsoft.Identity.Client.IPublicClientApplication.AcquireTokenByUsernamePassword>) and receives a [SAML 1.1 token](/azure/active-directory/develop/reference-saml-tokens), which it provides to Azure Active Directory as a user assertion (similar to the [on-behalf-of](../web-apps-apis/on-behalf-of-flow.md) flow) to get back a JWT.
+It does, passing the username (and the password in the case of <xref:Microsoft.Identity.Client.IPublicClientApplication.AcquireTokenByUsernamePassword(System.Collections.Generic.IEnumerable{System.String},System.String,System.String)>) and receives a [SAML 1.1 token](/azure/active-directory/develop/reference-saml-tokens), which it provides to Azure Active Directory as a user assertion (similar to the [on-behalf-of](../web-apps-apis/on-behalf-of-flow.md) flow) to get back a JWT.

 ## Case where MSAL connects directly to ADFS